-In addition, ND students must read and understand the technical standards for the ND program.
+In addition, students must read and understand the technical standards for their respective program.

 Students who have completed their baccalaureate degree but fall short of the required science credit hours to meet National University admission requirements, may enroll in the Prerequisite Program.

 Students who have not completed their baccalaureate degree may enroll in the NUHS Bachelor of Biomedical Science Degree completion program.
 It is designed for students with a two-year/associate's degree or 60 semester hours of general education credits, who wish to earn a bachelor's degree to prepare for a career in science or health care.

 Students who are in the process of completing the above prerequisites at another institution are still welcome and encouraged to apply.
 Please contact the Office of Admissions at 1-800-826-6285 or firstname.lastname@example.org to speak with an Admissions Counselor regarding admission.